How to Find the Best Protein Powder for Liver Cirrhosis

 Fatty liver disease is caused by the storage of fat in the liver, and although the exact cause is unknown, it is strongly associated with obesity.

-And adding protein powder to your diet can support weight loss because:
+Moreover, adding protein powder to your diet can support weight loss because:

-Moreover, people with liver cirrhosis need extra protein to help repair damaged liver cells and prevent muscle wasting (sarcopenia).
+It is worth adding that some people with liver cirrhosis need extra protein to help repair damaged liver cells and prevent muscle wasting (sarcopenia).

-It is recommended that adults with cirrhosis consume 1.2-1.5 grams of protein kilogram of body weight per day (Hepatology, 2021), which is well over 50% more than what most adults need.
+In fact, it is recommended that adults with cirrhosis consume 1.2-1.5 grams of protein kilogram of body weight per day (Hepatology, 2021), which is well over 50% more than what most adults need.

 Eating this much protein, especially if you have dietary restrictions, can be challenging.